 Savage Ringworld is one of the my gaming group’s rotating online campaigns.
-Inspired by Larry Niven’s Ringworld series, it’s set on a megastructure very similar to Niven’s (right down to the “Fist of God” Mountain that threatens to destabilize the entire construct).
-The campaign is powered by Savage Worlds Adventure Edition (thus campaign’s name) and augmented by the Savage Worlds Science Fiction companion and myriad source books.
+Inspired by Larry Niven’s Ringworld series, we set the game on a megastructure similar to Niven’s (right down to the “Fist of God” Mountain that threatens to destabilize the entire construct).
+The campaign is powered by Savage Worlds Adventure Edition and augmented by the Savage Worlds Science Fiction companion and myriad source books.

 It’s orders of magnitude larger than the most famous mega rings, namely the namesake Halos from the Halo video games.
 The modern rings in Halo (there were older, larger ones, not featured in the games) were certainly big: